Books of Blood: "Revelations"

 A woman named Virginia is unwillingly taken on a tour through the U.S. by her unfeeling husband, a preacher named John Gyer.
 They stay at a motel which is visited by the ghosts of Buck and Sadie, a married couple who stayed there thirty years before.
 In the same room, Sadie murdered Buck and was subsequently put to death for the murder.
 Buck and Sadie find that Virginia has the ability to both see and hear them.
 Meanwhile, a scuffle ensues when John discovers their driver, Earl, has been giving Virginia pills to help her deal with her anxiety issues.
 While looking for Earl to confront him about the pills, John finds the married driver in bed with the daughter of the motel owner, Laura-May.

 Virginia ends up getting her hands on the same murder weapon used by Sadie thirty years prior, which Laura-May has kept as a souvenir.
-Virginia uses the gun to try to kill Buck's ghost, who managed partial materialization in order to attempt to rape her, but the bullet goes through him and finds its way into John's throat, killing him.
+Virginia uses the gun to try to kill Buck's ghost, who managed partial materialisation in order to attempt to rape her, but the bullet goes through him and finds its way into John's throat, killing him.
 Virginia contemplates suicide, but Sadie's ghost advises her to plead insanity.
-Whilst being taken in by the local sheriff, someone asks her why she did it.
+While being taken in by the local sheriff, someone asks her why she did it.
 Virginia answers "the Devil made me do it" while gazing at the moon with "the craziest smile she (can) muster".